ZG2017/Leetcode_python3/README.md

-# Leetcode_python3
+# Leetcode questions solving

-solution for Leetcode using python3
+The recording of Leetcode algorithm questions solving using python3.